 - Do make sure that your hard hat fits properly.
 If it's too loose, then adjust the strap at the back of the internal lining.

 - Don't wear anything else under your hard hat, such as a wool or fleece thermal hat.
-It could prevent your hat from fitting properly, and could come off in an accident.
+It could prevent your hat from fitting securely.

-- Don't wear a hard hat that's been exposed to any chemicals – they could weaken the plastic and reduce its strength.
+- Don't wear a hard hat that's been exposed to chemicals; they could weaken the plastic and reduce its strength.

 - Do clean your hat with warm, soapy water.

-- Don't fix stickers to your hat, or write on it.
+- Don't fix non-approved stickers on your hat or write on it.

 This piece is based on articles written by Anthony Lymath (2014) and Richard McPartland (2017) for theNBS.com.

 An employer's guide to personal protective equipment: Employers are responsible for providing personal protective equipment and ensuring it is used appropriately in the workplace.